Error messages in Managed Service for PostgreSQL

 Why do I get a cannot execute <SQL_command> in a read-only transaction error?

-Error variations:
+Error options:

 ERROR: cannot execute ALTER EXTENSION in a read-only transaction